 This is a free crochet pattern and video tutorial showing how to crochet my Remi Clutch, a fun, easy ripple crochet pattern perfect for running errands or a night out on the town, or if you’re like me, holding your crochet supplies!

-This post contains affiliate links for Etsy, WeCrochet and Lion Brand.
+This post contains affiliate links for Etsy and WeCrochet.
 If you make a purchase by clicking on them, I make a small commission at no extra cost to you.
 Thanks for your support!

 Find the free crochet pattern instructions below, or purchase a printer-friendly, ad-free PDF on Ravelry by clicking here.